tresr-community/chatbot-backend/README.md

-# ChatBot Backend
+# Chat Bot Backend

-The NFTREASURE Community ChatBot
+The tresr community chatbot

-This repository contains the source files for the Ron Jay [ChatBot](https://chat.nftreasure.community) backend.
+This repository contains the source files for the Ron Jay [chatbot](https://chat.tresr.community) backend.

-This is an _unofficial_ chatbot for the NFTREASURE Community and is not affiliated with the NFTREASURE project.
+This is an _unofficial_ chatbot for the tresr community and is not affiliated with the tresr project.

-It is made with :heart: _love_ :heart: for the NFTREASURE Community.
+It is made with :heart: _love_ :heart: for the tresr community.

 ## How to run locally